Health Indicator Report of Arthritis and Poor Mental Health

 U.S. Target: 6.6 percent

-How Are We Doing?In 2016, adults with arthritis were more likely to report seven or more days of poor mental health in the past 30 days (32.6 percent) compared to adults without arthritis (13.8 percent; age-adjusted rates).
-Younger persons with arthritis report poor mental health more often than their older counterparts.
-Among adults ages 18-34 years old with arthritis, 43.0 percent reported seven or more days of poor mental health compared to 12.4 percent among adults aged 65 and older with arthritis (2014-2016 combined data).
-The burden of poor mental health is also greater for women than men.
-Women with arthritis are significantly more likely than men with arthritis to report having poor mental health for all age groups.
-Women ages 18-34 years old with arthritis have the highest reports of poor mental health (49.5 percent).
-Men ages 18-34 by contrast had 33.9 percent reporting poor mental health.
-This decreased to 14.1 percent for females and 9.9 percent for males 65 years and older.
+How Are We Doing?In 2017, adults with arthritis were more likely to report seven or more days of poor mental health in the past 30 days (28.5 percent) compared to adults without arthritis (15.2 percent; age-adjusted rates).
+Women with arthritis are even more likely to report poor mental health (34.4 percent) than men (21.6 percent).
+Younger persons with arthritis also report poor mental health more often than their older counterparts.
+Among adults ages 18-34 years old with arthritis, 41.7 percent reported seven or more days of poor mental health compared to 12.4 percent among adults aged 65 and older with arthritis (2015-2017 combined data).
+The increased risk of poor mental health for women with arthritis compared to men with arthritis is seen across all age groups.